-From "Drowning and the Small Town Curse"
+From "Drowning and the

 ---We headed for the door, and the doc peered out and down the hall to his left and saw the crowd of people there, including the boys’ parents.
 I looked over his shoulder and saw their expressions were saying things like, “Kids, they’ll be the death of us”, whimsical embarrassment, “What are ya gonna do?”
 Obviously, they had come in after we rolled through the building doing CPR.
 The doc exhaled, steeled himself, and walked out.
 I froze at the door and didn’t want to walk out, especially still wearing my dive suit.
 People always looked at me like they were looking for answers.
 I don’t have words for these situations.
 I heard David’s mothers voice, “He Died!”